fsaiz97/web-link-extractor/README.md

 The script handles schema, connection and timeout errors, printing the error to the terminal and skipping the broken url.
 There are a few unit tests to ensure the producer and consumer work as expected.

+The dist folder contains an exe to run the script on Windows without needing python.
+The exe currently doesn't work by double-clicking, you must run it from a command line.

+To run the unit tests, you should have python installed, then run one of the activate scripts in venv\scripts and then run the test_link_extractor.py script.